 1. Know how effective your campaigns are

 You may feel that a particular campaign performed well because you heard good things from customers.
 But a look at the numbers may tell a different story.
-And conversely, you may be getting little to no customer feedback, which may paint the picture of a failing marketing strategy.
+And conversely, you may be getting little to no customer feedback—which might paint the picture of a failing marketing strategy.
 Meanwhile, your KPIs are off the chart—except you aren't tracking these, so you don't know you're killing it.

-In short, trying to see if your marketing campaigns are working without KPIs is like trying to budget without looking at your bank account.
+In short, trying to assess your marketing campaigns without KPIs is like trying to budget without checking your bank account.
 You've skipped the first step.

 2. Move towards your marketing goals

-Two, KPIs allow you to make progress towards your marketing goals.
+KPIs allow you to make progress toward your marketing goals.
 Similar to training for a marathon, you need to time your laps to know if you're making progress.
-They help you break down loftier goals into smaller milestones, making them feel more achievable.
+They help break down lofty goals into smaller, achievable milestones.

-KPIs are the analogous solution for marketers.
-You and your team can look at KPIs to see if a particular approach is working, to what extent it's working, and you can test different strategies to see if another approach will work better.
+Your team can use KPIs to see if a particular approach is working, to what extent it's working, and even test different strategies to discover a better approach.

 3. Keep morale and focus high

-And Number Three, KPIs are an excellent way to keep your team engaged.
-Looking at stats can give your team goals to strive for, can serve as a point of celebration and success, and can help everyone keep their eye on the proverbial ball.
+KPIs are an excellent way to keep your team engaged.
+Looking at stats can give your team clear goals to strive for, serve as a point of celebration and success, and help everyone stay focused.

-Picture this: You’re launching a new product feature and your marketing team is divided on which ad design to promote it with, so they decide to run a test.
-Both ads go live, and in 3 days’ time, the one with a higher conversion rate wins.
-People make friendly bets, and at the end of the test, you project the winning ad on a screen in a shared office space.
-Everyone gathers around and celebrates the win together.
-The next time a product launch happens, the team feels confident with which design style to go with.
+Tip: Picture this—You’re launching a new product feature and your marketing team is divided on which ad design to use.
+Both ads go live, and in three days, the one with a higher conversion rate wins.
+Friendly bets are made, and after the test, the winning ad is projected on a shared screen.
+Everyone gathers and celebrates the win together.
+The next product launch, the team feels confident about which design style to choose.
+Tracking KPIs not only measures performance but also builds enthusiasm across your team.

 The most common KPIs for marketing performance

-There are nearly infinite KPIs that your marketing team could monitor at any given time.
-To get the most mileage from your data, however, you should only be focused on a few at any given time.
-Here are some of the most common KPIs to track to improve your marketing performance.
+There are nearly infinite KPIs that your marketing team could monitor.
+To get the most out of your data, focus on a few key metrics.
+Here are some of the most common KPIs to track:

 Customer Acquisition Cost (CAC)

-One of the first KPIs you should track as a marketing manager is CAC, or Customer Acquisition Cost.
-As it sounds, CAC is the average amount you spend to acquire a customer.
+One of the first KPIs to track as a marketing manager is CAC, or Customer Acquisition Cost.
+CAC is the average amount you spend to acquire a customer.

-To calculate CAC, take the marketing spend from a particular period (one month, a quarter, etc.) and divide it by the number of customers acquired over that period.
-For instance, if you spent $1,000 on marketing (social ads, affiliates, search ads, etc.) in a month and acquired 100 customers, then your CAC for that period is $10.
+To calculate CAC, take the marketing spend from a given period (such as a month or quarter) and divide it by the number of customers acquired in that period.
+For example, if you spent $1,000 on marketing in a month and acquired 100 customers, your CAC for that period is $10.

 Lifetime Value (LTV)

-Next is LTV, or Lifetime Value.
-LTV refers to the revenue you collect from each customer over the lifetime of them doing business with you.
-If customers usually spend $100 at your business and then never return, your LTV is $100.
-If they spend $100 every year over a 10-year subscription, then your LTV is $1,000.
+Next is LTV, or Lifetime Value, which refers to the revenue you collect from each customer over the entire time they do business with you.
+If a customer usually spends $100 once, your LTV is $100; if they spend $100 every year over a 10-year subscription, then your LTV is $1,000.

 Return On Ad Spend (ROAS)